-This blog is a mix of my rants about daily problems.
+This blog is a mix of my thoughts about daily life and problems associated to it.
 In some writings it also depicts my views and opinions about social situations.
 You might also be able to find useful information about some of the places I visit !!
 So sit back and read.
 Healthy criticism is always welcome.
-To follow me on fb or twitter use my email id email@example.com
+Feel free too email me anytime.
+To follow me on Facebook use my email id firstname.lastname@example.org

 Shimla - The Queen Of Hills !